selroc/wth/README.md

 # What the hell was I working on (`wth`):

 A program that lets you record notes/actions about what you're doing in a organized and labeled fashion.
-Records can then be run/viewed later to see your notes.
-Each record is stored as a bash script so actions can be taken when executing the record.
+Records can then be executed/viewed later to see your notes.
+Each record is stored as a bash script so it can be executed.
+This requires notes to start with a `#` at the front.

 ### Skip the fluff:
 `wth.sh --help`